 Work Experience courses offer work-based learning for students.
-These academic courses include General (WRKEX 97) and Occupational Work Experience (WEOC 99), Internship (AGRI, AJ, BOT, CS, HUSV, CUL, FIRE, HR, NRM, PLS, WEOC 99i, ), Community Engagement (CI 51), and Apprenticeship training (APED).
+These academic courses include Work Experience Education (WEE 97), Internship (AGRI, AJ, BOT, CS, HUSV, CUL, FIRE, HR, NRM, PLS, WEE 99i,), Volunteer Service (WEE 95), and Apprenticeship training (APED).
 250-400 students a semester, nearly 800 students a year, participate in our classes, excluding APED.
-Students meet with faculty one-on-one, attend career workshops, and receive one-on-one needed support to transition into work-based learning opportunities ranging from volunteer work, part-time employment, and paid internships.
+Students meet with faculty one-on-one, attend career workshops, and receive one-on-one needed support to transition into work-based learning opportunities ranging from volunteer work, part-time, full-time employment, and unpaid/paid internships.
 We also assist graduates, alumni, and international students with their employment options.